mis-codes/sportsreference/docs/nfl.rst

 Teams
 -----

-The Teams module exposes information for all MLB teams including the team name and abbreviation, the number of games they won during the season, the average margin of victory, and much more.
+The Teams module exposes information for all NFL teams including the team name and abbreviation, the number of games they won during the season, the average margin of victory, and much more.